A.I. driven Digital Workers (DW) for Business Services

 The key technological objective is:

 • To develop a DNN for performing a defined digital worker task using benchmark case studies.

 The key ethical objectives are:

-A selection process will determine the strongest candidates across a range of projects, who may then be offered funding for their chosen project.
 This is an industrially sponsored project.
 Approximately £6000 per year is payable to the sponsored student in addition to the stipend rate detailed above.
-Bringing the total stipend to approximately £21,609 per annum.

 A minimum 2.1 honours degree or equivalent in Computer Science, Electrical and Electronic Engineering, or Psychology or relevant degree with relevant technological experience.